2026 Shortsfest

 3) Can I submit my film to more than one category?

-Yes.
-You can submit your film to multiple categories.
+No. You may not submit your film to multiple categories.

 4) What is meant by the Date of Completion?